 Travel Pants and Jeans For Men

 The number of companies making travel-friendly pants and jeans has exploded over the past few years.
-It’s actually kind of overwhelming but we’ll help you sort it all out.
+It’s actually kind of overwhelming but I’ll help you sort it all out.

-And don’t worry — all the pants we recommend are actually fashionable so you won’t be looking like a mountain climber while exploring Paris or wherever you’re visiting.
+And don’t worry — all the pants we recommend are actually fashionable so you won’t be looking like a mountain climber while city hopping.

 The main thing to remember is that each of the pants on this list has different performance properties so that’s something you’ll want to match the performance to your needs.